-Below we have 21 excellent gifts for hikers, handpicked by experienced hikers themselves.
-We talked with Whitney "Allgood" La Ruffa—an expert hiker and VP of sales at Six Moon Designs, as well as Tobey Schmidt—ambassador for Mammut and avid outdoorsperson (they both know a thing or two about exploring the great outdoors).
+Below we have 15 excellent gifts for hikers handpicked by experienced hikers themselves.
+We talked with Whitney "Allgood" La Ruffa—an expert hiker and VP of sales and marketing at Six Moon Designs, as well as Brian Raffio, the senior adventure travel consultant for Climbing Kilimanjaro.

-Here's are their absolute best gift picks for the hikers in your life.
+Here are their picks for the absolute best gifts for the hikers in your life this year.

 Why it's a great gift: "Available in two sizes, these pack pods are my favorite for keeping gear organized in the pack.
 I use the small size for a repair kit in the field, and the large ones have a big following with long-distance hikers as a food bag." - WLR

 Why it's a great gift: "It blocks out sun, gives extra warmth around the neck on cold days, and it's the perfect way to get a beanie to stay on at night.
-The buff is a great piece of cloth to get someone.
-I love the merino wool one as it works as both a sun blocker and extra warmth layer.
-Also, its soft to the touch, and one of the most used items I carry in my pack." - WLR
+The buff is a great piece of cloth to get someone." - WLR

 Why it's a great gift: "While I may use my apps to navigate more than a map and compass these days, having a reliable compass cannot be overlooked.
 I use the Suunto A-10, as it’s light, affordable, and very reliable." - WLR